UsamaKhushnood/README.md/README.md

 ## Favorites List
 * My Favourite Emoji is (thumbup):+1:
-* Favorite Color is Black
+* Favorite Color is Black :black_circle:
-* Favorite Food is Biryaani
+* Favorite Food is Biryaani :fork_and_knife:
-*
+* Favorite sports is snooker, although I must admit that I am not particularly skilled at it :smile:.

 Thank you for visiting my profile!
+I hope you found what you were looking for.
+If you have any questions or just want to connect, please feel free to reach out.
+I am always interested in meeting and collaborating with fellow developers.
+Wishing you all the best in your coding endeavors!